 The Kirkland Heritage Society utilized a grant from the Kirkland City Council to conduct an inventory of properties meeting established historic criteria in 1999.
 The Norkirk Neighborhood had one-third of the buildings on the Citywide inventory.
 Twenty percent of the highest priority structures are in Norkirk.
 The Kirkland Woman's Club, Trueblood House, Campbell building and Peter Kirk building are on the National and State Registers of Historic Places.
 The cluster of historic properties at the intersection of Market Street and 7th Avenue form an important historical link and entrance to the Norkirk Neighborhood.
-The Newberry House, Kirkland Cannery, Sessions Funeral Home, 5th Brick Building, the site of the former First Baptist Church/American Legion Hall, and the Houghton Church Bell are designated by the City of Kirkland as Community
+The Newberry House, Kirkland Cannery, Sessions Funeral Home, 5th Brick Building, the site of the former First Baptist Church/American Legion Hall, and the Houghton Church Bell are designated by the City of Kirkland as Community recognized by only of ramana inventory and contential contential, ramana fortage coolety

 Landmarks.
-See the Community Character Element of the Comprehensive Plan for further historic ATTACHMENT 2 resources information.
+See the Community Character Element of the Comprehensive Plantdragther resources information.